 ALSO READBJP protest over diary entries on 'payoffs' to Cong leaders Cong.
 MLAs in K'taka committing serious economic offence: BJP Political storm in Karna over alleged payoffs to Cong leaders 24% MPs/MLAs say they don't need to pay tax or have no income Income tax officers meet MoS Personnel; seeks timely promotion

-"...
+Recently, a petition had also been dismissed on this ground, he added.
+Pointing out that the Income Tax department was a quasi-judicial body, Siddaramaiah said the matter cannot be discussed in the Assembly. "...
 They (BJP) are wasting the time of the House,they do not believe in the democratic system.
 Instead of a discussion on the budget, they are raising the issue of a fake diary.
 It is politically motivated, it is their conspiracy," he alleged.
 Expressing its reservation over thedeadlock and House proceedings being disrupted, the JD(S) too demanded that a discussion on the budget be taken up and public issues be addressed.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)